top of page

 WE INFORM THE FOOD INDUSTRY.
 WE GUIDE POLICY.

-This work is made possible through the support of the Homer Nowlin Endowed Chair in Food and Consumer Economics at Michigan State University and the generosity of our donors, including members of the agriculture and food industry, commodity groups, and leading public agencies such as the National Science Foundation and USDA NIFA.
+The Food Choice & Policy Lab is supported by the Homer Nowlin Endowed Chair in Food and Consumer Economics at Michigan State University.
+Our research activities are also made possible through the generous support of industry partners across the agriculture and food sector and public agencies such as the National Science Foundation and USDA-NIFA.
+For more details, see our Projects page

 News